manabie-com/togo/README.md

 ```

 ### Things else
-- I have try to make
+- First, this source was arranged by layer, I have tried to make the separated feature like modules: router, handler, service, model.
 - The test case that exceeded the limit of added tasks per day was just suitable for my prepared data.
 I think the best should cover for any setting of limitation.